 A minor in Russian Studies requires five credits in the program.
 At least one of the five credits, taught in either Russian or English, must have a strong literature/culture component.

 Students majoring in Russian are strongly urged to deepen their knowledge of the language and country by studying in an approved summer or semester program in Russia.
 Bucknell approves four programs currently, two of which offer homestays and internships in addition to full-time language and culture study.
 About 85% of our majors study abroad, most for a semester in their junior year.

 The excitement about the Russian language and culture found at Bucknell has attracted many of our graduates to live and work in Russia.
 The jobs are plentiful and offer the opportunity to do well and do good at the same time.
-Other Bucknell Russian majors have continued in law school, graduate school, and worked in government and business--one is even practicing medicine on Long Island.
-If you are interested in seeing the world while you work, a double major in Russian and international Relations prepares you for a job in an international company, law school, graduate school in politicsl science, economics, business, internatinal relations, Russian language and literature and a double major in Russian and biology prepares you for medical school.
+Other Bucknell Russian Studies majors have continued in law school, graduate school, and worked in government and business — one is even practicing medicine on Long Island.
+If you are interested in seeing the world while you work, a double major in Russian Studies and International Relations prepares you for a job in an international company, law school, graduate school in political science, economics, business, international relations, Russian language and literature and a double major in Russian Studies and biology prepares you for medical school.

 Combining all the opportunities afforded by the Program, Bucknell Russian Studies students not only develop fluency in Russian but a rich understanding of the people and their culture. || Learn more about alumni career paths.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.